dasch-swiss/dsp-tools/docs/index.md

 - [`dsp-tools xmlupload`](./dsp-tools-usage.md#upload-data-to-a-dsp-server) uploads data from a provided XML file (bulk data import).
 - [`dsp-tools excel`](./dsp-tools-usage.md#create-a-json-list-file-from-one-or-several-excel-files)
-  creates a JSON file from one or several Excel files.
-The JSON can then be used in an ontology and uploaded to a DSP server with
+  creates a JSON or XML file from one or several Excel files.
+The created data can then be uploaded to a DSP server with `dsp-tools create`.
-  `dsp-tools create`.